Marian0/hdsnippets/readme.md

 ## Conventions
-Views wich cant render alone, starts with _
+- Views wich cant render alone, starts with _

-All names are singular, except of the table names
+- All names are singular, except of the table names

+- Models and Method of models ar CamelCase

+- Atributes of models and controller functions are lower_case